multixscale/cvmfs-tutorial-hpc-best-practices/docs/cvmfs/flagship-repositories.md

 # Flagship CernVM-FS repositories

+Here we list a couple of flagship CernVM-FS repositories, all of which are **publicly available**.

 ## LHC experiments

 CernVM-FS repositories are used to distribute the software required to analyse the data produced by the